lyokha/vim-publish-helper/README.md

         ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     ```

-- My .vimrc.pandoc is on the images
+- Content of .vimrc.pandoc is on the images
 - Pandoc template for Latex was produced by command

     ```sh